 When there is no change in the state of the cards — for example, if a player tries to turn over an empty space, or if a player takes control or relinquishes control of a card but it does not turn face up or down — pending watch requests must continue to block.

-GET /watch/player request is blocked, the player may send other requests, and they will be processed normally.
+watch(board, player) request is blocked, the player may use other commands on the same board, and they will be processed normally.

 For example, a concurrent

-Specify, test, and implement support for informing clients of the game board ADT about when it has changed.
+Specify, test, and implement support in your board ADT that will enable you to implement watching the board for changes.
 Your board ADT might implement notification of only a single change, or notification of all future changes:

-- If the client receives only a single change, it might be a blocking method that returns when the board changes.
-(This is sufficient to implement the web server, so strongly consider starting with this simple design.)
+- If the client receives only a single change, it might be an asynchronous method whose promise fulfills when the board changes.

-- Listeners might implement a callback interface specified by
+- Listeners might provide a callback function to

-Then use your change notifications to specify, test, and implement support for web server
+Then use your change notifications to specify, test, and implement the

 Once you have added